bilal89hayat/devops/README.md

-This Repo Will cover diff usecases that are encountered while working with gcp
+This Repo Will cover diff usecases that people encounter in day to day tech work !